iManGaaX/LUAC-Compiler/README.md

 - Progress bar and status updates for each file with retry logic on failures.

 ## System Requirements
-- Operating System: Windows 7 and above.
+- Operating System: Windows Vista, 7, 8, 10 and 11.
 - Internet connection: required for compilation (uses external endpoint) and for fetching updates from GitHub.

 ## Usage Guide (User)